ZyaxitronED/A1_Dynamic_Emergencies/README.md

 “background(‘rgba(0, 0, 0, 0.1)’);”
 ```

-The “rgba” in this code stands for”
+The “rgba” in this code stands for:
 r = red
 g = green
 b = blue